publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch17/m__us_usc_t30_s642.md

     (b) __Deposit of royalty payments__

-        Royalty payments received under subsection (a) of this section shall be covered into the miscellaneous receipts of the Treasury.
+        Royalty payments received under paragraph (a) of this section shall be covered into the miscellaneous receipts of the Treasury.

     (c) __Certification of exploration projects; payment of royalties; time limitation on payment; royalty agreements__